-- 4. The patient is seen at a radiology facility for the nuclear stress test.
+4. The patient is seen at a radiology facility for the nuclear stress test.
 The test is performed, and the radiologist dictates the report.
-The nuclear stress test report is registered in a "radiology examination" submission set and associated with the "cardiac assessment" Folder - 5.
-Although she has a scheduled appointment with her cardiologist in two days, she wakes up with severe chest pain.
+The nuclear stress test report is registered in a "radiology examination" submission set and associated with the "cardiac assessment" Folder

+5. Although she has a scheduled appointment with her cardiologist in two days, she wakes up with severe chest pain.
 On the way to work, she decides to go to the emergency room (ER) of her local hospital.
 The ER doctor uses the hospital EHR system to query the cardiac care network registry and repositories for documents related to the patient in reverse chronological order (step 1 in Figure 10.3-4).
 Available documents from latest cardiology related Folder are the visit notes from the PCP and cardiologist, the recent and prior ECGs, the lab results, and the ultrasound images and report, and the nuclear stress test images and report.
-The ER doctor retrieves and reviews the two most relevant reports (step 2 and 3 in Figure 10.3-4).